 - The user decides to stop using the Localized Services before they are completed.

-- A policy decision is taken by the network, with the effect that the UE is deregistered before the Localized Services are completed.
+- A policy decision is taken by the network, with the effect that the UE is deregistered before the Localized Services are completed or when the Localized Services are completed e.g. based on network enforcement of the access to the Localized Services as described in clause N.4.

 NOTE: The list is not an exhaustive list and UE can stop using the network resources for Localized Services due to other reasons e.g. UE loses coverage, power off.